 Erin liked that her character was a strong female in a position of authority, which she says was "a new idea then."

-There was no secret that much of the show's appeal lay in Erin's flagrantly good looks and romantic sparring with Gil Gerard, so that aspect was constantly emphasised with scenes where Erin walked purposefully in her spandex outfit, turned quickly in her chair to flip her chair like in a television hair products commercial, and occasionally appeared in formal evening wear and the like.
+There was no secret that much of the show's appeal lay in Erin's flagrantly good looks and romantic sparring with Gil Gerard.
+The script writers and directors wisely focused on scenes where Erin strode purposefully in her spandex outfit, quickly twirled in her chair so that her hair whipped about like in a television hair products commercial, and occasionally appeared in formal evening wear and the like.
 There was nothing subtle about any of this - who needs subtle, anyway, when what you are doing works?

-Despite her phenomenal early success, Erin was still early in her career.
+Despite her phenomenal success in "Buck Rogers," Erin was still early in her career.
 Some guest-starring roles on other successful series soon followed, such as ""Magnum P.I." and "Murder, She Wrote."
 These helped Erin build her acting resume.

-Erin was a hot property, and soon she was cast in another successful series for five years in a lead role, "Silver Spoons."
-It was a very easy shoot for her, which was live performances and she didn't have to go in until noon and she could take care of her son, taking him to little league games and so forth.
+Erin remained a hot property, and soon she was cast in another successful series for five years in a lead role, "Silver Spoons" (1982 - 1987).
+"Silver Spoons" was a very easy shoot for Erin, relying on live performances.
+Erin didn't have to arrive on set until noon, and she had time to take care of her son, taking him to little league games and so forth.
 Reminiscing, Erin finds that to have been the happiest time in her acting career.